joerdav/zapray/README.md

 	)

 func main() {
-	// Create a zap logger as usual z, err := zap.NewProduction()
+	// Create a zapray logger
+	logger, err := zapray.NewProduction()
 	if err != nil {
 		panic(err)
 	}
-	// Create a zapray logger
-	logger := zapray.NewZaprayLogger(z)

 	// zapray requires the context to have been created by an xray segment
 	// if this isn't the case then zapray will log without appending trace information ctx, seg := xray.BeginSegment(context.Background(), "someSegment")
 	defer seg.Close(nil)

-	// Trace returns a regular zap logger but will log trace id with any logs chained onto it logger.Trace(ctx).Info("my zap log")
+	// Trace returns a copy of the logger but will log trace id with any logs chained onto it logger.Trace(ctx).Info("my zap log")
 }
 ```